psolsfer/cookiecutter-pypackage-uv/docs/pypi_release_checklist.md

     Committing changes to your version control system is a crucial part of every release.
 It ensures that every change is tracked and can be reverted if necessary.

-    The recommended option is to use [Commitizen], a tool designed to help teams adhere to a standard commit message format.
-This standard format can then be used by tools like automated changelog generators and version bumpers.

-    Here’s how you can use Commitizen to commit your changes:
+    The recommended option is to use [Commitizen]:

     ```bash linenums="0"
     git add .